IHCantabria/NEOPRENE/doc/README.md

    ![Scheme of the generation process](Generation.png)

-3. **Rainfall Analysis:** Given the observed and the synthetic simulated rainfall series, some analysis can be performed in order to compare the observed and the simulated series.

-INCLUDE SCHEME
+A third functionality, "analysis", is also available which contains several functions to extend the functionality of the library and to simplify its use, like a function to compare the simulated series with the observed ones and a function for daily-to-hourly rainfall disaggregation, for instance.

 A description of the model is given in the following documents:
 - [Physical description](MathematicalDescription.md).